Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In the Taoist pantheon, the San Guan (三官) are three high-ranking officials whose positions are second only to the Jade Emperor.
-Respectively, they are the:
+They are:

 - Tian Guan (天官): The Official of Heaven who bestows happiness.

-- Di Guan (地官): The Official of the Earth who can pardon sins.
+- Di Guan (地官): The Official of the Earth who pardons sins.

-- Shui Guan (水官): The Official of Water who can assist with averting misfortunes.
+- Shui Guan (水官): The Official of Water who assists with averting misfortunes.

-The birthdays of these important deities are additionally on the fifteenth day of the first, seventh, and tenth lunar months, respectively, with all three dates also referred to as the San Yuan (三元).
+Respectively, the birthdays of these important deities are on the fifteenth day of the first, seventh, and tenth months of the lunar calendar.
+All three dates are collectively referred to as the San Yuan (三元).

-In the case of Di Guan, his birthday came to be known as Zhongyuan (中元); the Chinese character 中 means middle.
-With his power to pardon sins, Di Guan is correspondingly prayed to on his birthday for the forgiveness of sins, particularly those of deceased ancestors.
+In the case of Di Guan, his birthday is also known as Zhongyuan (中元); the Chinese character 中 means middle.
+Because of his power to pardon sins, Di Guan is prayed to on his birthday for the forgiveness of sins, particularly, the sins of deceased ancestors.
 Over time, this ritual evolved into the Zhongyuan Jie, or Chinese Ghost Festival, that we know of today.

-Of note, Zhongyuan celebrations/rituals existed as early as the Han Dynasty.
-However, ancient historical annals such as Shi Ji described the festival instead as a day of gratitude towards agricultural gods.
+Zhongyuan celebrations/rituals existed as early as the Han Dynasty.
+However, ancient historical annals such as Shi Ji described the festival as a day of gratitude towards agricultural gods.
 One that takes place at the end of summer.

-The festival is believed to have evolved into its current form after the introduction of Buddhism into China.
-Taoist “content,” so to speak, was integrated into the Buddhist day to alleviate the suffering of the dead.
+The festival is further believed to have evolved into its current form after the introduction of Buddhism into China.
+Taoist “content,” so to speak, was integrated into the Buddhist customs for the salvation of the dead.
 Today, most if not all Zhongyuan activities involve a mixture of practices from both faiths.

-In Chinese Buddhism, the Festival Is Called “Menglan Jie”
+In Chinese Buddhism, the Festival Is Called “Yulan Jie”

 According to the Yulanpen Sutra, Maudgalyayana, or Mujianlian (目犍連) in Chinese, achieved superior knowledge after studying under Gautama Buddha.
-He then resolved to use his new powers to locate his deceased mother.
+He then resolved to locate his deceased mother.

-Mujianlian succeeded in his quest, but to his despair, his mother has been reborn as a hungry ghost, or Preta, because of her sins.
+Mujianlian succeeded in his quest but to his despair, his mother has been reborn as a hungry ghost, or Preta, because of her sins.
 Worse, when Mujianlian tried to offer her food, his mother could not eat any.
-All food that touches her hands transforms into ambers.
+All food touched by her transformed into ambers.

-Deeply distressed, Mujianlian sought advice from the Buddha and was told the only way to save his mother is to offer alms to the monastic community.
-Only through the combined efforts of the monastic community could the suffering deceased be saved.
+Deeply distressed, Mujianlian sought advice from the Buddha and was told that the only way to save his mother is to offer alms to the monastic community.
+Only through the combined efforts of the monastic community could any suffering deceased be saved.

-Over time, this practice of praying for the suffering dead also became ensconced in Chinese culture, particularly on the fifteenth day of the seventh lunar month.
-Today, the fifteenth day is also known as Menglan Jie (盂兰节), or the Yulan Festival.
+Over time, this practice of praying for the suffering dead became ensconced in Chinese culture, with prayers usually happening on the fifteenth day of the seventh lunar month.
+Today, the fifteenth day is known in Chinese Buddhism as Yulan Jie (盂兰节), or the Yulan Festival.
 Mass prayer rituals on this day are also called Yulan Shenghui (盂兰盛会), or the Grand Gathering of Yulan.
 Both names are derived from the Yulanpen Sutra, the source of Mujianlian’s tale.

 The Festival Is Also Known as the Hungry Ghost Festival in English

-The Buddhist origin of the festival resulted in the festival also called the Hungry Ghost Festival in English.
+The Buddhist origin of the festival resulted in it also called the Hungry Ghost Festival in English.
 In some countries, this macabre name is even used in travel literature.
-To give an example, the Singapore Tourism Board regularly promotes the annual “Hungry Ghost Festival celebrations” as a major cultural event.
+To give an example, the Singapore Tourism Board regularly promotes annual “Hungry Ghost Festival celebrations” as a major cultural attraction.

 In spoken or written Chinese, though, this alternate name is rarely used, if at all.
 The Chinese term for “hungry ghost” carries severe negative connotations.
 It is often also used to mock shamelessly greedy people.